technicianted/whip/README.md

 #### `whip proxy`

 For experimentation and testing, you can use the bundled `whip proxy` as an http proxy.
-While it is a fully functionality http proxy, it is not recommended for production use.
+While it is a fully functional http proxy, it is not recommended for production use.

 * Start client on remote node (your server side), or a side-car container
 ```bash